hlzz/hlzz.github.io/README.md

 # hlzz.github.io
 This is my technical blog.
-It is under active development
+It is under active development.